openbroadcaster/openbroadcaster.github.io/getting-started.md

 Item 	  |    Description
 ------------ | -------------
 Processor | 1GHz 64 bit CPU.
-ARM or Intel architecture Memory | 1GB of RAM
+ARM or Intel
+Memory | 1GB of RAM
-Storage | 30GB (Recommended)
+Storage | 128GB (Recommended)
 Display |	No display is required for the server Framework |	PHP, MySQL and Gstreamer